Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 - Originally, the results of hitting the ‘Attack!’, ‘Retreat’, and ‘Go nuclear!’ buttons and the announcement of the end of the game were communicated to the player only via window alerts.
 However, test users with pop-ups disabled reported not being able to follow the game.
 As such, the deployed version of the game communicates this information to users by changing the inner HTML on the game interface page accordingly after each round of play.
-  The alerts have, however, been retained to add a sense of immediacy to the gameplay for those users whose devices do allow window alerts.
+  The alerts were nevertheless originally retained to add a sense of immediacy to the gameplay for those users whose devices do allow window alerts.
+  However, after asking a tutor whether window alerts followed best practices, I changed the window alerts for Bootstrap modal alerts.
 - Originally, the game contained a bug in that after the game was finished users could still hit any of the three buttons and receive alerts regarding the results of those moves.
-This was fixed by adding an 'if' statement at the beginning of each button’s respective JS function which, if either the player’s or the opponent’s health score is at or below zero, sends an alert and to tell the user that the game is over and they must refresh.
+This was fixed by adding an 'if' statement at the beginning of each button’s respective JS function which, if either the player’s or the opponent’s health score is at or below zero, sends a modal alert and to tell the user that the game is over and they must refresh.
 Upon once the game is over (the innerHTML of the page heading also tells the user who won and instructs them to refresh).
 The remainders of the original functions are now enclosed in 'else if' statements.
 - In some cases, highting the 'Show places to see' butting on places.html resulted in Google Maps showing a map of either the whole world or of the